 Having a very good credit score might guarantee you to get loans and credit cards at less interest rates but the same does not happen the other way around.
 Having a loan that carries a higher interest rate does not have any role affecting your credit score.
 Your existing and past loans might have been sanctioned on the basis of prevailing market conditions and existing credit score that have the chances of changing over time.

 The transactions you make with your debit card do not affect your credit score.
 Funds flow from your bank account to your debit card and your spending history does not have any role on your credit score evaluation.

 Bank overdraft is a facility provided by the banks to their customers to withdraw over and above the amount of actual account balance.
-Amount so drawn should be repaid to the bank within the due time allowed by the banks.
-Your credit score is not hit by your overdraft activity such as how frequently you are overdrawing etc. However it might have an impact when you constantly make defaults in paying back the overdrawn money within the time allowed by banks.
+The amount so drawn should be repaid to the bank within the due time allowed by the banks.
+Your credit score is not hit by your overdraft activity such as how frequently you are overdrawing etc. However, it might have an impact when you constantly make defaults in paying back the overdrawn money within the time allowed by banks.

 Checking your credit score: